Aging doesn't have to mean declining. You simply need to learn how to increase metabolism after 40 … and it's easier than you think!

 Get rid of chemical-based cleaning solutions and start using baking soda, white vinegar, and other natural, but effective products.

-You may want to add water filters to your home water supply that can remove the chemicals and help you to increase your metabolic rate.
+It’s also worth noting that water can contain chlorine and fluoride, both of which can potentially be harmful to your health.
+You may want to add water filters to your home water supply that can remove the chemicals and help you increase your metabolic rate.

 A Quick Last Word